BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 **Why are you not using the Require.js Internationalization plugin?**

    -I found that when I built using the Require.js Optimizer, only one lang-locale could be included per optimized file.
 That would mean, that if you had to support 10 different langs/locales, you would need 20 different optimized builds (Desktop and Mobile).
 If I am mistaken about this, please let me know, and I will update the Boilerplate with the Internationalization plugin.
+A solution for including localized text is in the roadmap and will be included in a future release of the project.

 **Why haven't you included a unit testing framework with this boilerplate?**